wilke0818/i3_speech_emotion_recognition/README.md

 # Exploring the Impact of Model Architectures, Language-based Pre-Fine-Tuning, and Test Datasets on Speech Emotion Recognition

 This GitHub repository contains code and resources for the paper titled "Exploring the Impact of Model Architectures, Language-based Pre-Fine-Tuning, and Test Datasets on Speech Emotion Recognition", presented at ICASSP 2024.
-In this project, we explore the use of self-supervised models for speech emotion recognition.
+In this project, we explore the use of self-supervised models for speech emotion recognition, evaluating the results through statistical analyses.

 ## Paper's abstract